semerdjianmary/semerdjianmary.github.io/_pages/about.md

 I love to visit monasteries, ancient ruins -- church ruins -- churches.

-I like to watch films, and some of my favorite movies are Doctor Zhivago, The 10th Victim, The Color of Pomegranate, Rebel Without a Cause, Breakfast at Tiffany's, The Graduate, All the President's Men, and much more.
+I like to watch films, and some of my favorite movies are Doctor Zhivago, The 10th Victim, The Color of Pomegranate, Rebel Without a Cause, Breakfast at Tiffany's, The Graduate, All the President's Men, Pretty Woman, and much more.

 I enjoy playing musicial instruments.